How Can a Partner Help?

 General health advice: Anyone who suddenly feels that something is seriously wrong with her health should immediately seek medical care from a nurse or doctor.
 Her contraceptive method is most likely not the cause of the condition, but she should tell the nurse or doctor what method she is using.

 - Agree on a date for her next injection in 3 months (13 weeks) for DMPA, or in 2 months (8 weeks) for NET-EN.
-Discuss how to remember the date, perhaps tying it to a holiday or other event.
+Give her a paper with the date written on it (or dates, if she is self-injecting and taking home more than one injection device).
+Discuss how to remember the date, perhaps tying it to a holiday or other event or circling a date on a calendar.

 - Ask her to try to come on time.
-With DMPA she may come up to 4 weeks late and still get an injection.
-With NET-EN she may come up to 2 weeks late and still get an injection.
-With either DMPA or NET-EN, she can come up to 2 weeks early.
+With DMPA she may come up to 4 weeks after the scheduled injection date and still get an injection.
+With NET-EN she may come up to 2 weeks after the scheduled injection date and still get an injection.
+With either DMPA or NET-EN, she can come up to 2 weeks before the scheduled injection date.